Haleshot/Haleshot.github.io/content/post/marimo/index.md

 💬 Chat with them on [Discord](https://discord.gg/JE7nhX6mD8) - to connect with other users and the maintainers.
 It's a fantastic place to ask questions, share your projects, and get quick help.
 I've been amazed at how responsive and helpful the community is!

-📧 Subscribe to their [newsletter](https://marimo.io/newsletter) - Stay in the loop by subscribing to the [marimo newsletter](https://marimo.io/newsletter).
-It's a great way to learn about new features, use cases, and community highlights.
+📧 Subscribe to their [newsletter](https://marimo.io/newsletter) - It's a great way to learn about new features, use cases, and community highlights.

 ☁️ Join the waitlist for [marimo Cloud](https://marimo.io/cloud)